Shuffle/Singul/README.md

 </h1>
 <h4 align="center">
 Connect to anything with a Singul line of code.
-Now open source
+Now open source!
 </h4>

 ## Why
 APIs and AI Agents should be easier to use and build.
-Singul solves both by being deterministic and reliable.
+Singul solves both by being deterministic, controllable and reliable.

 **Deterministic because:**
 - LLMs can be unpredictable and unreliable